To create a Sweep you need to specify a few options including objective, parameters, algorithm, and runtime.

 Specify the objective metric that you want to optimize.
 You can set either to maximize or minimize your target value.

-Specify the the following parameters with a positive integer:
+Specify the following parameters with a positive integer:

 Max experiment count: The maximum number of experiments to run.
-Sweep will keep spawning a new experiment until the total number of experiments reaches the count.
+A sweep will keep spawning a new experiment until the total number of experiments reaches the count.

 Parallel experiment count: The number of parallel experiments to run.
 Sweep runs experiments concurrently up to the number of parallel experiment counts.